FaraB-AID/Misc-Scripts/Zipped-Scripts/README.md

 ## Stats++ Framework
 This Notes++-based script allows for Stats notes that converts numeric stat sheets into backend catnip sheets.
 Usable for multiple characters at once; can be adjusted dynamically (though the script does not automatically do so, yet).

+Stats++ is based on and includes Notes++.
 Some knowledge of Notes++ may be useful for using this script.

 https://github.com/FaraB-AID/NotesPlus